Currant blister aphid

 What is currant blister aphid?

 Currant blister aphid is one of a number of aphids that feed on currants.
-It is a sap-sucking insect that can be found on the lower leaf surface in early summer and causes leaf distortion.
+Is pale yellow and up to 2.54mm in length.
+It can be found on the lower leaf surface in early summer and causes leaf distortion.

 - Leaves at the shoot tips appear puckered or blistered